gjmooney/Distributed-Systems/Assignment3/GuessTheQuoteUDP/README.md

     ok : true | false
     }
 payload : {
-    text : message to be printed on c lient GUI
+    text : message to be printed on client GUI
     image : String encoding of the image
     score : the clients score
     }